BR1py/itertree/README.md

 ITree(tag='subchild')
 ```

-HINT: The addressing via index and via iTreeTagIdx objects are the quickest ways to reach a single item in the itertree.
+HINT: The addressing via index and via TagIdx objects are the quickest ways to reach a single item in the itertree.

 ### Iterators